Tsukabaru Dam: Features

 Tsukabaru Dam, a concrete masonry gravity dam is 87 m in height and has a length of 215 m at the crest.
-The gross storage of the reservoir created by the dam is 34,326,000 cubic meters and the live storage is 19,555,000 cubic meters.
+The gross storage of the reservoir created by the dam is 34,326,000 m3 and the live storage is 19,555,000 m3.
 The reservoir has a water spread of 114 ha and has an average depth of 26 m.
 The bridge over the dam has a particular design of its railing, and the identical turrets on both flanks of the dam give it an appearance of a medieval European castle or the Great Wall of China.

 In 2001, the dam was given the Early-Modern Civil Engineering heritage status by the Japan Society of Civil Engineering.
 In March 2004, the dam and Balgo and Morotsuka villages have been included in the List of Japan’s Registered Tangible Cultural Properties (Buildings).
 This inclusion was partly because of the heritage status as the first masonry gravity dam built in 1938, with unique features on the top of the dam, and the mechanized method of construction used for the first time.

 Energy generation from the hydroelectric power plant at the Tsukabaru Dam, operated by the Kyushu Electric Power Co., was 135,042 MWh in 2000, and the present and projected generation is 113,000 MWh.

 The Kyushu Electric Power Co., Inc. has assured that "it will maintain dam as a tourist resource and educational tool in cooperation with local governments."

 Disaster management

 Typhoons in the upper region of the Mimi River basin have caused extensive debris of deadwood accumulation behind the Tsukabaru Dam and the two other on the upstream, which were flushed through the spillway structures of each dam.
 There were also large landslides in the vicinity of the dam requiring urgent attention to prevent vitiation of the storage behind the Tsukabaru Dam.
 Between August and September 2005, a temporary dam was created about 500 m downstream of the dam due to landslides.
-The amount of sediment deposited (including trees) was estimated at 3,250,000 cubic meters.
+The amount of sediment deposited (including trees) was estimated at 3,250,000 m3.
 An unusually high annual precipitation of 1000 mm has been recorded in recent years in the Kyushu region and assigned to climate change.